informarte/yuck/README.md

 Use the `--help` option to obtain a list of all options.

+In case you need Yuck's MiniZinc library, its location depends on how you installed Yuck:

+* When you installed the Debian package, the library resides in `/usr/share/yuck/mzn/lib`.
-In case you need Yuck's MiniZinc library: it resides in the `mzn/lib` subfolder of the Yuck distribution.
+* When you installed the universal package, the library resides in the `mzn/lib` subfolder of the Yuck distribution.

 ## Future work